-Animal agriculture, particularly horse farming, is increasing in popularity within Southern Washington County due to recent changes in zoning regulations, particularly in Denmark Township.
+Animal agriculture, is increasing in popularity within Southern Washington County .
 Animal and non-animal agriculture can lead to degraded surface water and groundwater quality from increased animal waste, reductions in vegetative cover, nutrient loading, and pesticides.
 Agriculture within and adjacent to wetlands and waterways can be a significant threat to water quality.
 Groundwater contamination from agriculture can be particularly significant in an active karst region.